developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 other image - --image--

-0°: Rotate the region anticlockwise by 0deg before output.
+0°: Rotate the region anticlockwise by 0 degrees before output.
-90°: Rotate the region anticlockwise by 90deg before output.
+90°: Rotate the region anticlockwise by 90 degrees before output.
-180°: Rotate the region anticlockwise by 180deg before output.
+180°: Rotate the region anticlockwise by 180 degrees before output.
-270°: Rotate the region anticlockwise by 270deg before output.
+270°: Rotate the region anticlockwise by 270 degrees before output.

 Creating a New Template